wp-plugins/featured-video-plus/readme.txt

 After installing the plugin check your site's *Media Settings* (`Settings -> Media` in the administration interface): The plugin adds quite some little helper options there.
 Change to lazy or overlay mode, tweak video sizing, individualize the look of the most prominent providers' video players and turn on autoplay or video looping.
 By default videos try to dynamically fit their parent containers width and adjust their size responsively.

-= Support =
+> <strong>Support</strong><br>
-I do read all support questions in the [forums](https://wordpress.org/support/plugin/featured-video-plus) but cannot reply to all of them.
+> I do read all support questions in the [forums](https://wordpress.org/support/plugin/featured-video-plus) but cannot reply to all of them.
 The plugin is an unpaid side project and full support would require more time than I can invest for free for over 10k active installs.
 If you really need help, consider [buying me a cookie](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AD8UKMQW2DMM6) - best way to attract my attention and to support future enhancements.